locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 You have invested in developing competencies that will serve you throughout your career while also preparing you to serve others by facilitating clear, effective business communication across linguistic and cultural boundaries.

-Again, **congratulations once again on completing Business English II!** You have demonstrated the discipline, intelligence, and cultural sensitivity required for success in international business communication.
+Again, **congratulations once again on completing Business English!** You have demonstrated the discipline, intelligence, and cultural sensitivity required for success in international business communication.

 The global business community needs skilled professionals who can bridge communication gaps with expertise, cultural sensitivity, and ethical awareness.
 You are prepared to contribute as one of those professionals.